About What it is Like to Work Together

 In addition to being a National Certified Counselor (NCC) through the NBCC, I am an EMDR therapist and have received my training in Somatic Attachment EMDR therapy from the Personal Transformations Institute.

-Prior to opening my private practice, I worked with adults, adolescents, and children at the Domestic Violence Resource Center providing individual and group counseling to survivors of domestic violence and narcissistic abuse and appreciate working with clients in all different walks of life and experiences.
+Prior to opening my private practice, I worked with adults and teens at both Health Allies Counseling and the Domestic Violence Resource Center providing individual and group counseling to survivors of domestic violence and narcissistic abuse and appreciate working with clients in all different walks of life and experiences.

 While in my graduate program I offered counseling to clients at the PSU Community Counseling Clinic as well as worked as a Personal Support Worker with a six-year-old who is a non-traditional communicator.
 Our relationship relied on how I could read her non-verbal signals to communicate needs.
 This experience helped me to become attuned to verbal and non-verbal communication within the counseling room as well.

 Before entering into graduate school I worked at Trillium Family Services in a psychiatric day treatment program classroom, providing emotional support, validation, and coping skills to a milieu of 13-15-year-olds who had experienced trauma.
 I had and have so much appreciation for these teen's creativity, resilience, and self-awareness and loved helping them learn more about navigating relationships with themselves and others in a healthy way no matter what they had been through.